Merger (politics): Indonesia

+Since 2006, several villages in Porong district, Sidoarjo, East Java have been become abandoned due to being submerged by the Sidoarjo mud flow.
+Proposed in July 2020, this regional regulation would merge numerous villages with nearby ones.
+The villages of Siring and Jatirejo would be merged with Gedang, Mindi with Porong, Renokenongo with Glagaharum, Kedungbendo with Gempolsari and Ketapang, Pejarakan with Kedungcangkring, and Besuki with Keboguyang.

 Israel

 In 2003 the cities of Baqa al-Gharbiyye and Jatt joined to form the city of Baqa-Jatt, but the merger was dissolved in 2010.

 Japan

 Malaysia

 On 21 April 2018, The Negeri Sembilan state government declared of Seremban Municipal Council (MPS) and Nilai Municipal Council (MPN) were to become Seremban City Council (MBS) effective in January 2019.

 New Zealand

 In November 2010, the Seven Councils of Auckland City: Auckland City Council, Manukau City Council, Waitakere City Council, North Shore City Council, Papakura District Council, Rodney District Council and most of Franklin District Council has seen amalgamated to form Auckland City Council.

 Philippines

 In the Philippines, Iloilo City is a consolidation of former towns, which are now the geographical or administrative districts consisting of: Villa de Arevalo, Iloilo City Proper, Jaro (an independent city before), La Paz, Mandurriao, and Molo.
 The district of Lapuz, a former part of La Paz, was declared a separate district in 2008.